12 Answers and 28 Strengths & Weaknesses Examples for a Job Interview

-One of the mostly commonly asked questions to job seekers is “what are your strengths?”
+One of the most commonly asked questions in a job interview is “What are your strengths?” and “What are your weaknesses?”.
+Some variations of that question may include words like “key” and “good”.
 If you do not prepare a response, you may notice panic begins to set in.

 Your heart may start racing and visible signs of nervousness may be displayed.
 When this occurs, your interviewer is not seeing the best version of you.